Debt Management Plan (DMP) Guide 2026 - Complete UK Overview

 2. Potential Interest Freezes

-• Many creditors agree to freeze interest charges
+• A provider can ask creditors to freeze interest charges

 • More of each payment goes toward reducing the balance